michaeltccd/ITSE1430-docs/documentation/github/readme.md

 1. Set up Git.
 2. Clone our shared class repository (this repository).
 3. Clone the semester class repository.
-4. Set up your own class repository.
+4. Set up your own class repository using the `Template` folder to see the repository.

 Each time you sit down at the computer you'll need to repeat the following.